manzanotti/geniushub-client/README.md

 It is a WIP, and is currently read-only (e.g. you can't change the mode of a zone).

 This library can use either the **_offical_ v1 API** with a [hub token](https://my.geniushub.co.uk/tokens), or the **_latest_ v3 API** (using your own [username and password](https://www.geniushub.co.uk/app)).
-In either case, the library will return v1-compatible results wherever possible.
+In either case, the library will return v1-compatible results wherever possible (this is not a trivial task).

 If you use the v3 API, you can interrogate the hub directly, rather than via Heat Genius' servers.
+Note that the v3 API is undocumented, and this functionality may break at any time.

 It is based upon work by @GeoffAtHome - thanks!